Site Map

 Yes, the District has previously evaluated physical suicide deterrent systems and the District website contains extensive information on previous evaluations and studies.

-• How is the Project being funded?
+• How was the Engineering and Environmental analysis funded?

 On March 11, 2005, the Golden Gate Bridge, Highway and Transportation District Board of Directors authorized the engineering and environmental analysis for the Project be conducted without the use of Golden Gate Bridge toll dollars.
 The Metropolitan Transportation Commission passed a resolution providing $1,850,000 toward the Project.
 In addition, the City and County of San Francisco provided $100,000; the County of Marin provided $25,000; and public and private citizen groups provided $28,700.